Fremont CA Neighborhoods —

 Fremont's hidden gem.
 The historic Niles district offers Victorian homes, antique shops, Niles Canyon Railway, and a small-town atmosphere unlike anywhere else in the Bay Area.
 Fremont's most affordable single-family neighborhood with genuine character.

 Market statistics sourced from Realtors Property Resource® (RPR), LLC.
 MLS Listings.
+Data reflects RPR custom boundary per neighborhood.
 February 2026.
 Data deemed reliable but not guaranteed. © Realtors Property Resource®, LLC.
 All Rights Reserved.

 Not Sure Which Neighborhood